 - Walking was also the method used by many respondents when taking part in leisure activities and making health visits, though even for these activities a private vehicle was more likely to be used.
 Some residents asked for improved bus services. - 11.2 Other methods of transport such as train or taxi were relatively little used for any of the activities.
-There are no bus services or community transport in or out of the village. - 11.3 Concerned residents through the questionnaire made comments regarding road safety in relation to the narrow roads and raised concerns about damage to properties and verges, inconsiderate parking and current lack of parking provision, especially near the schools in Terrington village.
+There is a limited community transport service (Thursdays and Saturdays) to Malton. - 11.3 Concerned residents through the questionnaire made comments regarding road safety in relation to the narrow roads and raised concerns about damage to properties and verges, inconsiderate parking and current lack of parking provision, especially near the schools in Terrington village.
 Parking can become difficult, particularly in the summer in the centre of the village.
-Danger spots highlighted in the questionnaire included Church Lane/around the Hall School, North Back Lane and Main Street, However. when asked about the need for traffic calming, there was no clear majority for such. - 11.4 Measures to slow traffic and control motorists speed and behaviour (such as inconsiderate parking) is not within the scope of the Neighbourhood Plan, but the Parish Council will consider how these issues can be addressed
+Danger spots highlighted in the questionnaire included Church Lane/around the Hall School, North Back Lane and Main Street, However, when asked about the need for traffic calming, there was no clear majority for such. - 11.4 Measures to slow traffic and control motorists' speed and behaviour (such as inconsiderate parking) is not within the scope of the Neighbourhood Plan, but the Parish Council will consider how these issues can be addressed